Revelation Space

-Revelation Space is a 2000 science fiction novel by Welsh author Alastair Reynolds.
-It was the first novel by him.
-The novel reflects Reynolds's professional background: he has a PhD in astronomy and worked for many years for the European Space Agency.
-It was short listed for the 2000 BSFA and Arthur C. Clarke Awards.
+Revelation Space is a hard science fiction space opera novel by Welsh author Alastair Reynolds, published in 2000 by Gollancz.
+It was Reynolds's debut novel, drawing on his background as a trained astrophysicist: he holds a PhD in astronomy from the University of St Andrews and spent over a decade working for the European Space Agency.
+The novel was short listed for both the BSFA Award and the Arthur C. Clarke Award.